Guillem96/kitsune-pytorch/README.md

 ## The boring stuff

+Install requirements-dev.txt for install tools first.

 Use pip-compile to cast the requirements.in to a requirements.txt.

-This requirements.in is known to work on a python=3.10, and is for dev purposes (it points towards torch cpu).
+This requirements.in is known to work on a python=3.10 (can take a while to build the scikit wheel), and is for dev purposes (it points towards torch cpu).
 To update requirements.txt, compile it as:

 ```
 pip install pip pip-tools --upgrade
 pip-compile requirements.in --extra-index-url https://download.pytorch.org/whl/cpu  --upgrade
 ```

-To install locally
+To install locally (dev & tests)

 ```
 pip install -r requirements.txt
 pip install -e .
 ```

-Use pip install -e . to install locally.